 10. Hannah keeps the little blue box all those years without ever opening it.
 Why do you think she kept her promise?
 What did you expect Hannah to find in the little blue box?

 11. What does Anna represent for the Rosen family?
-Why was it important for Anna to meet Hannah and finally bring closure to their family history?Enhance Your Book Club
+Why was it important for Anna to meet Hannah and finally bring closure to their family history?

 1. The German Girl has been compared to The Nightingale, Schindler’s List, and All the Light We Cannot See.
 Read those titles with your book club and compare it to The German Girl.
 Are there any similar themes that occur?
 In what ways do you think that the books are alike?

 2. Through Hannah and Anna, the author ties together the events of World War II (1939–1945), the Cuban Revolution (1959), and the September 11 attacks (2001).
 Research these three time periods and events.
 Have you ever considered how these events would be connected in other ways?
 What are the differences and similarities between these moments in history and the conflicts that inspired them or that they inspired?